 If your property cannot be automatically disregarded indefinitely, then the property may be disregarded for 12 weeks in certain circumstances.
 This is where you’re in permanent residential care and all your other assets are below the lower capital limit - currently £23,250.

-- when the automatic property disregard has unexpectedly ended because your relative has died or moved into a care home.
+This may apply when you first enter a care home as a permanent resident or when the automatic property disregard has unexpectedly ended because your relative has died or moved into a care home.

 Discretionary property disregard